-Balm of Gilead is a large native deciduous tree, growing to 80 feet in height and 2 to 3 feet in diameter with a pyramidal open crown.
+Balm of Gilead is the name used for a large native hybrid deciduous tree, growing to 80 feet in height and 2 to 3 feet in diameter with a pyramidal open crown.
 It has a straight trunk with ascending branches.
+This tree is similar in its characteristics to those of the subspecies balsamifera of P. balsamifera but it is a hybrid whose ancestry is not completely clear.
+See more details under "Names" below.
+Except for the stronger aromatics of the buds, the species are quite similar and the characteristics below are those of Balsam Poplar.

 The bark is greenish-gray with light lenticels when young becoming gray and furrowed into long flat scaly ridges with age.